Free Delivery on orders over PKR 3500. Don’t miss discount.

 What is hereditary hair loss?

 Both men and women can have hair loss, which is typically genetic in origin.
-It is the most prevalent type of hair loss because millions worldwide experience it.
-Hereditary hair loss is a slow-moving process, unlike other forms of hair loss that external causes like stress, medicine, or hormone changes may bring on.
+It is the most prevalent type of hair loss because millions worldwide experience it, often leading to significant hair loss on the scalp.
+Inherent hair loss is a slow-moving process, unlike other forms of hair loss that external causes like stress, medicine, or hormone changes may bring on.

 Difference between male and female hereditary hair loss

-Both males and females can encounter hereditary hair loss, but the severity level can differ.
+Both males and females can encounter familial hair loss, but the severity level can differ.
 Moreover, more knowledge about this problem is given to clarify the difference.

-The most typical hair loss in males is male genetic hair loss, commonly referred to as male pattern baldness or androgenetic alopecia.
-It is characterized by thinning hair on the top of the head and a receding hairline.
-Genetic and hormonal factors are the leading causes of male pattern baldness.
-The hormone dihydrotestosterone (DHT), which is generated from testosterone, makes the hair follicles in those who are afflicted more sensitive.
-Shorter and finer hair strands result from DHT’s long-term shrinkage of the hair follicles.
-Significant baldness may eventually develop due to the afflicted hair follicles ceasing to produce new hair.
+The most typical hair loss in males is male familial hair loss, commonly referred to as male pattern baldness or androgenetic alopecia, which involves the thinning of several types of hair.
+The top of the head’s hair is thinning, and the hairline is falling.
+A common cause of hair loss in males, male pattern baldness is primarily caused by hormonal and genetic factors and frequently results in hair loss on the scalp.
+The hormone dihydrotestosterone (DHT), which is generated from testosterone, makes the hair follicles in those who are afflicted more sensitive, resulting in strands of hair that are thinner.
+Shorter and finer hair strands result from DHT’s long-term shrinkage of the hair pore, which can lead to experience hair loss.
+Significant baldness may eventually develop due to the afflicted hair pore ceasing to produce new hair.

 Knowing the root causes